 16 leads x 25% close rate = 4 sales

 Obviously, CPC and conversion rate can vary wildly between different businesses and different ads, and they can even change month to month.
-But this simple math can give you an idea of where to start with your Adwords budget.
+But this simple math can give you an idea of where to start with your Google Adwords budget.

 (Profit – Ad Spend) / Ad Spend = ROI